-A large insurance client of Infosys had frequent issues with on-time adjudication of claims.
-Although their IT SLAs were being met, they were penalized for the issues.
-To alleviate the problem, Infosys partnered with the client to implement a business control center using our Live Enterprise Application Management Platform to define, monitor and manage their business KPIs.
-As a result, they could take metrics such as their claims auto adjudication rate and correlate it with underlying IT disruptions, which helped prioritize and resolve any issues and meet their KPIs.
+A large insurance company faced frequent issues with on-time adjudication of claims.
+Despite meeting IT SLAs, they were penalized for the issues.
+The company leveraged Infosys' Live Enterprise Application Management Platform to implement a business control center to define, monitor, and manage its business KPIs.
+The firm correlated metrics such as claims' auto adjudication rate with underlying IT disruptions, which helped them meet KPIs and prioritize and resolve any issues.

-Enterprises have seen the benefits of processes like ITIL that take a service-centric approach to IT functions to ensure that all lifecycle aspects are addressed systematically.
-Service management tools like ServiceNow and Remedy currently support enterprise corporate functions like HR, finance and facilities and are evolving to support more complex processes like supply chain, logistics and others that go beyond enterprise boundaries.
+Enterprises benefit from processes like ITIL that take a service-centric approach to IT functions, ensuring all lifecycle aspects are addressed systematically.
+Service management tools like ServiceNow and Remedy currently support corporate functions such as HR, finance, and facilities and support complex processes like supply chain, logistics, and others beyond enterprise boundaries.
 Enterprise service management extends IT infrastructure library and IT service management into business functions beyond IT.
 It helps standardize service delivery across the business, a prerequisite for automated fulfillment.
 Enterprise service management also improves service delivery, and provides omnichannel, self-service, easy-to-access knowledge, and social collaboration for more efficient business operations.

-One of the largest privately owned engineering firms implemented enterprise service management by collaborating with Infosys.
-The client’s business and IT functions now operate out of one consolidated cloud-based platform based on Infosys’ ESM Café built over ServiceNow, which has made them a fastmoving, ready-for-anything live enterprise.
+One of the largest privately owned engineering firms collaborated with Infosys to implement enterprise service management.
+The firm's business and IT functions now operate through a consolidated cloud-based platform based on Infosys' ESM Café built over ServiceNow, making them a fast-moving, ready-for-anything live enterprise.

 To keep yourself updated on the latest technology and industry trends subscribe to the Infosys Knowledge Institute's publicationsCount me in!